 In investing, risk and return are highly correlated and increased potential returns on investments usually go hand-in-hand with increased risk.

-To highlight the impact risk-return analysis on large cap equities we ranked the top 30 companies by market capitalization and, using the Economatica system, we calculated their 1year risk return profiles and generated a scatter plot chart to visualize the results.
+To highlight the impact risk-return analysis on large cap equities we ranked the top 25 companies by market capitalization and, using the Economatica system, we calculated their 1-year risk / return profiles and generated a scatter plot chart to visualize the results.
+For the purpose of this analysis, as a measure of risk, we employed the volatility metric.

 In the table below, the companies are ranked by market capitalization, from highest to lowest.
-24 stocks have had positive 1 year returns, 6 have had negative 1 year returns, 8 companies are listed on NASDAQ, and the remaining 22 other companies are listed on the NYSE.
-In terms of risk, 12 companies’ risk profile is greater than 20, and two of these are greater than 25 ( Amazon and Intel Corp)
+21 stocks have had positive 1-year returns, 4 have had negative 1-year returns, 7 companies are listed on NASDAQ, and the remaining 18 other companies are listed on the NYSE.
+In terms of risk, 8 companies’ risk profile is greater than 30, and topping the list by this metric is Facebook with a value of 39.04%.

 The analysis of risk-return is perhaps best depicted in a scatter plot chart as you can easily see which companies pose the least amount of risk (and usually lower returns) and those with the greatest amount of risk (and usually higher returns).